apurvanakade/apurvanakade.github.io/content/Journal/Lockdown Diaries/sleep.md

 The sad news is that I'm probably extremely sleep deprived.
 I think I need at least 9 hours of sleep every night but I can't remember the last time I got that much sleep on a regular basis.

 Data is beautiful.
-Now getting enough sleep is on my top goals.
+Now getting enough sleep is one my top goals.